linpengcheng/PurefunctionPipelineDataflow/README.md

   - Real-world reference models

+    - My theory is grounded in observable phenomena, employs induction to derive more universal conclusions, and has been ultimately abstracted into a mathematical model, thereby conforming to Newton's criteria for modern science.

     - The theory of having a real-world mainstream system as a reference model is easy to understand, easy to comprehend, and if there is controversy or doubt, the real-world reference model can be analyzed and the answer found.

     - This has been the best practice of the manufacturing industry for centuries, and there are countless research materials and book boxes available on the subject.